The chore app for kids & families

 Cross-family leaderboards

 Add your friends' families and watch your kids actually compete to do tasks.
-As far as we know, nothing else does this.

 Rewards you control